st.user

 Example 1: Google's identity token

-If you configure a basic Google OIDC connection as shown in Example 1 of st.login(), the following data is available in st.experimental_user.
+If you configure a basic Google OIDC connection as shown in Example 1 of st.login(), the following data is available in st.user.
 Streamlit adds the is_logged_in attribute.
 Additional attributes may be available depending on the configuration of the user's Google account.
 For more information about Google's identity tokens, see Obtain user information from the ID token in Google's docs.

-import streamlit as st if st.experimental_user.is_logged_in: st.write(st.experimental_user)
+import streamlit as st if st.user.is_logged_in: st.write(st.user)

 Displayed data when a user is logged in:

-{ "is_logged_in":true "iss":"https://accounts.google.com" "azp":"{client_id}.apps.googleusercontent.com" "aud":"{client_id}.apps.googleusercontent.com" "sub":"{unique_user_id}" "email":"{user}@gmail.com" "email_verified":true "at_hash":"{access_token_hash}" "nonce":"{nonce_string}" "name":"{full_name}" "picture":"https://lh3.googleusercontent.com/a/{content_path}" "given_name":"{given_name}" "family_name":"{family_name}" "iat":{issued_time} "exp":{expiration_time} }
+{ "is_logged_in":true "iss":"https://accounts.google.com" "azp":"{client_id}.apps.googleusercontent.com" "aud":"{client_id}.apps.googleusercontent.com" "sub":"{unique_user_id}" "email":"{user}@gmail.com" "email_verified":true "at_hash":"{access_token_hash}" "nonce":"{nonce_string}" "name":"{full_name}" "picture":"https://lh3.googleusercontent.com/a/{content_path}" "given_name":"{given_name}" "family_name":"{family_name}" "iat":{issued_time} "exp":{expiration_time} "tokens":{}

 Example 2: Microsoft's identity token

-If you configure a basic Microsoft OIDC connection as shown in Example 2 of st.login(), the following data is available in st.experimental_user.
+If you configure a basic Microsoft OIDC connection as shown in Example 2 of st.login(), the following data is available in st.user.
 For more information about Microsoft's identity tokens, see ID token claims reference in Microsoft's docs.

-import streamlit as st if st.experimental_user.is_logged_in: st.write(st.experimental_user)
+import streamlit as st if st.user.is_logged_in: st.write(st.user)

 Displayed data when a user is logged in:

-{ "is_logged_in":true "ver":"2.0" "iss":"https://login.microsoftonline.com/{tenant_id}/v2.0" "sub":"{application_user_id}" "aud":"{application_id}" "exp":{expiration_time} "iat":{issued_time} "nbf":{start_time} "name":"{full_name}" "preferred_username":"{username}" "oid":"{user_GUID}" "email":"{email}" "tid":"{tenant_id}" "nonce":"{nonce_string}" "aio":"{opaque_string}" }
+{ "is_logged_in":true "ver":"2.0" "iss":"https://login.microsoftonline.com/{tenant_id}/v2.0" "sub":"{application_user_id}" "aud":"{application_id}" "exp":{expiration_time} "iat":{issued_time} "nbf":{start_time} "name":"{full_name}" "preferred_username":"{username}" "oid":"{user_GUID}" "email":"{email}" "tid":"{tenant_id}" "nonce":"{nonce_string}" "aio":"{opaque_string}" "tokens":{} }

 Community Cloud